siddiqus/leetcode/README.md

-# leetcode
+# leetcode problems
-Solving leetcode problems because why not
+Thought I'd start solving some problems and see where it goes.